-Singers have a reputation, and not always in a good way.
+Singers have something of a reputation, and not always in a good way.
 They don’t practise as much as instrumentalists – in fact, many of them confuse the words practice and rehearsal.
 I know that professional singers would argue that they simply can’t – the nature of the instrument prevents them from practising six or seven hours a day.

 But I am not talking about professionals, although some of this might apply to some of them, too.
 I am talking about choir singers, especially the ones that think they are doing you a favour, and aren’t as good as they think they are.
 We have all met them.

 I am led to think there is a deep problem here.
 When people compliment a singer they say “You have such a wonderful voice”.
 This implies that singers have a god-given gift.
 What does this do?
 It makes them lazy.